oneup03/VRto3D/README.md

 OpenVR Driver that can render in SbS or TaB 3D.
 Currently targeting OpenVR 2.5.1.
-Only Windows was tested.
-It may build on Linux, but there are other solutions on Linux like MonadoVR.
+Windows-only solution, but there are other solutions on Linux like MonadoVR.

 ## Configuration